 Is Your Product Viable or Valuable?

 As brands like Tidal have experienced firsthand, creating a successful MVP is less about building a product that makes a big splash right out of the gate, and more about doing one small thing really well.
-If they can refocus on solving one key problem and reinforce the bottom rungs of the Experience Success Ladder (functionality, usability and comfort), perhaps the tides will turn.
+If Tidal can refocus on solving one key problem and reinforce the bottom rungs of the Experience Success Ladder -- functionality, usability, and comfort -- perhaps the tides will turn.